How Much Does It Cost to Add a Bathroom?

 When it comes to bigger bathrooms, homeowners may want to choose more affordable materials to stay within their budget.
 For smaller bathrooms, it may be easier to install high-end vanities and features without exceeding an estimated budget.

 Labor costs heavily influence the total price of adding a bathroom.
 Different types of contractors and different jobs have unique labor fees, making it difficult to provide a one-size-fits-all labor quote, but there are a few numbers homeowners will want to know.
+The labor costs for different bathroom addition projects are listed in the following table.

 When estimating basement bathroom costs, homeowners can expect to pay between $720 and $1,350 in labor fees to set up a new sewage-ejector system to move wastewater up and away from the basement area.
 Labor costs for setting up a tub are approximately $90, while setting and fastening a whirlpool tub add $145 in labor costs to a project budget.
 Labor costs for vanity installation start at $45 an hour.
 Both plumbers and electricians charge anywhere from $85 to $120 an hour for labor only.